sinahuss/plate-pilot/docs/prd.md

 ## Summary
 Plate Pilot is an AI-powered weightlifting app that combines science-based mesocycle programming with intelligent exercise personalization to help bodybuilders create and follow workout plans they actually enjoy, maximizing long-term adherence and muscle growth.

+**Current Development Status:** v0.1.0-foundation is in progress.
+The monorepo structure has been established, PostgreSQL database is set up, and initial database schema for users has been designed with Flyway migrations.
+Spring Boot API has been initialized with authentication endpoints, FastAPI service is set up, and Expo frontend project is initialized.
+The project is ready for frontend authentication UI development and end-to-end testing.

 ## Goals
 - **Maximize Training Adherence:** Enable users to train consistently for 12+ weeks by providing personalized programs with exercises they enjoy
 - **Apply Evidence-Based Programming:** Implement science-based volume landmarks (MEV, MAV, MRV) and frequency recommendations for optimal hypertrophy